Dondinho: Record

-record has not been broken ever since by any player in the world while his son Pelé was aiming to break it during his career.
-As he stated in 2015 this was one of his biggest regrets.

 Death and tributes

 He died of heart failure at the age of 79, on November 16, 1996.

 On September 15, 2012, the statue "Monumento ao Dondinho" was erected in the João Ramos do Nascimento Municipal Park in Bauru.
 The approximately 5 meter statue depicts Dondinho and Pelé as children.
 The artist used cement, plaster and iron and created the work in less than 2 months.